-Additionally, the African Union (AU) is also monitoring Kenya's elections in two phases.
-In the first phase the AU deployed 14 long-term observers on July 3 who will remain on the ground until August 26 to ensure that the monitoring mission conducts comprehensive observation and analysis of all relevant aspects of the electoral process.
-The second phase of the monitoring mission starts on July 28 with the deployment of 60 short-term observers who will remain in Kenya until August 15.
-The election observation mission of the African Union will be headed by H.E.
-Thabo Mbeki, former president of the Republic of South Africa.38
+Additionally, the African Union (AU) will be monitoring Kenya's elections in two phases.
+In the first phase the AU deployed 14 long-term observers on July 3 - these will remain on the ground until August 26 to ensure that the monitoring mission conducts comprehensive observation and analysis of all relevant aspects of the electoral process.
+The second phase of the monitoring mission starts on July 28 with the deployment of 60 short-term observers who will remain in Kenya until August 15.46